Skip to content

 Iliacus Release

-After successfully releasing the knots and tightness in the Iliacus muscle, it will be easier to stretch and lengthen the muscle.
-Perform a hip flexor stretch such as the couch stretch or variation in the video below to lengthen the Iliacus muscle and relieve tension in the low back.
+After successfully releasing the knots and tightness in the Iliacus, you should be able to stretch and lengthen the muscle.
+Perform a hip flexor stretch such as the couch stretch, spiderman, or the variation in the video below to lengthen the Iliacus muscle and relieve tension in the lower back.

-Thank you for reading Iliacus Muscle!
-Read these next for more related to the Iliacus muscle and conquering your lower back pain:
+Thank you for reading about the Iliacus muscle, what it is, its pain symptoms, and how to release it!
+Grab a QL Claw to release the pain for good, or read these next for more understanding of the Iliacus muscle and conquering lower back pain:

 Iliopsoas Trigger Points